-By a unanimous vote, the Lakewood City Council formally approved rezoning plans for Colorado Christian University.
+On October 8, 2012, the Lakewood City Council formally approved rezoning plans for Colorado Christian University — by a unanimous vote.
 The rezoning allows for higher density buildings and structures as high as 65 feet.
-It also allows CCU to expand by 10 acres—a process which has been in the works for well over a year.
+It also allows CCU to expand by 10 acres, a process which has been in the works for well over a year.

 “The new construction will help CCU fulfill its strategic objectives by providing an appropriate academic and learning environment, which will foster inquiry and enhance learning collaboration between faculty and students,” said Ron Benton, who serves as assistant vice president of Administrative Services and has been an integral part of the rezoning process.
 “While we have done a good job with the facilities we currently have, I believe that the teacher is the key to the classroom and as we give the faculty the right tools to teach, learning will be unleashed at a new level and there will be no limits to the levels of learning that can take place in the lives of our students.”

 The rezoning will allow CCU to build up to 700,000 square feet of building space, up from 178,000 presently.
 The increased space will include new academic buildings, ample student life space — comprised of a new chapel, student life center, and event center — and residence halls that better accommodate a thriving student population.